quicwg/multipath/draft-ietf-quic-multipath.md

 path guarantees that spurious stateless reset packets sent by the peer will not cause the closure of the QUIC connection.

-### Handling ACK_MP for abandoned paths {#ack-after-abandon}
+### Handling MP_ACK for abandoned paths {#ack-after-abandon}

 When an endpoint decides to send a PATH_ABANDON frame, there may still be some unacknowledged packets.
 Some other packets may well be in transit, and could be received shortly after sending the PATH_ABANDON frame.
-As specified above, the endpoints SHOULD send ACK_MP frames promptly, to avoid unnecessary data retransmission after the peer deletes path resources.
+As specified above, the endpoints SHOULD send MP_ACK frames promptly, to avoid unnecessary data retransmission after the peer deletes path resources.

-These ACK_MP frames SHOULD be send on a different path than the path being abandoned.
+These MP_ACK frames SHOULD be send on a different path than the path being abandoned.

-ACK_MP frames received after the endpoint has entirely deleted a path MUST be silently discarded.
+MP_ACK frames received after the endpoint has entirely deleted a path MUST be silently discarded.

 ### Idle Timeout {#idle-time-close}